Andrew-Lees11/FoodTrackerBackend/BasicAuthentication.md

 </a>
 </p>

 Now that there is a FoodServer backend for the [FoodTracker](https://github.com/IBM/FoodTrackerBackend) app, you can add HTTP basic authentication to the routes.
-This will allow your users to log in and have the server respond with data intended just for them.
+This will allow your users to log in, have the server identify then and respond accordingly.

 ## Pre-Requisites: